-Sprint sells nearly 1.4 million iPhones in Q3 2013, loses 360,000 postpaid subscribersAlex Wagner - Deputy Managing Editor, News Desk
+Sprint sells nearly 1.4 million iPhones in Q3 2013, loses 360,000 postpaid subscribersAlex Wagner - Editorial Director of News and Content

 AT&T and Verizon shared their third quarter 2013 results earlier this month, and this morning it's Sprint's turn to spill its numbers.
 The Now Network this morning reported its Q3 2013 earnings, announcing that it lost 360,000 postpaid customers during the three-month period.
 However, it did gain 84,000 prepaid customers and 181,000 wholesale and affiliate customers.
 At the end of the quarter, Sprint was serving a total of 54.9 million subscribers, including 30.9 million postpaid users, 16 million prepaid customers and 8 million wholesale and affiliate subscribers.

 The third quarter of 2013 was a big smartphone quarter for Sprint.
 The carrier reports that it sold nearly 5 million smartphones during Q3 2013, which it says is a record, and that its postpaid handset sales included a record 92 percent of smartphones.
 Sprint also says that it sold nearly 1.4 million iPhones in the quarter, 40 percent of which went to new subscribers.

 Meanwhile, Sprint continues to beef up its network, turning on 4G LTE service in 45 new markets to reach a total of 230 LTE cities.
 Sprint says that it plans to cover 200 million people with LTE service by the end of 2013.